The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 Nominated by: Pete Chadwick Alan Clark John von Voros Ruby Nicholson Cameron Seader Mark Smith Simon Briggs Julien Niedergang Armstrong Foundjem Thore Bahr

-I'm proud to have been a part of OpenStack since the very beginning - back in 2010, starting at the Omni Hotel event in Austin, Texas, when I was with Dell.
+I've been a part of the OpenStack movement since the very beginning - back in 2010, starting at the Omni Hotel event in Austin, Texas.
 And I've been honored to have served on the OpenStack Board of Directors in 2013.

 If you get to know me, you'll find that I am extremely passionate about bringing OpenStack to the masses (check out my blog on the topic - https://www.suse.com/communities/blog/renewing-focus-bringing-openstack-masses/).
-I've worked hard for over 20 years to bring emerging tech solutions to end users in order to help them solve challenges in their IT and application teams, and have been fortunate to work for companies like Hewlett Packard Enterprise, Dell, BMC Software, and Halliburton, as an engineer, as a strategist, and as an executive.
+I've worked hard for over 20 years to bring emerging tech solutions to end users in order to help them solve challenges in their IT and application teams, and have been fortunate to work to that end as an engineer, as a strategist, and as an executive.

 I love talking tech, where tech is headed, and how we get it into as many people's hands as possible, so let's be sure to connect on Twitter (@jbgeorge).

 Nominated by: Cody Bunch Alan Clark Rob Hirschfeld Matt Dorn Kenny Johnston Allison Price Tristan Goode Giuseppe Paterno' Sathyamoorthy Mani Shane Wang